hogart/sugar-cube-utils/README.md

 Exposes `scUtils.faint(callback, duration, color, blur)` function, which fills screen with solid `color`, `blur`ring content at the same time and calls `callback` after `duration` seconds.
 Default values are `faint(callback = null, duration = 5, color = 'black', blur = true)`.
 Keep in mind that not all browsers support this blurring.

 Useful for emulating loosing conscience, teleportation, extended periods of time passing, etc.

+### fontsize.js

+Exposes `scUtils.createFontSizeBtn` function.
+When called this function creates buttons in sidebar to increase/decrease font size.
+To change button label, assign value to correspondent l10n key:`l10nStrings.uiFontSize = 'Zoom in/out'` (defaults to 'Font size').

 ### fullscreen.js (relies on menuButton.js)